Sara Ziff: Activism

 Ziff is an advocate for better working conditions in the modeling industry, which she has described as "an overlooked frontier of women's rights and workers' rights."
 In 2012, she formed the Model Alliance, a non-profit organization that advocates for fair labor standards for models working in the American fashion industry.
 In 2013, under Ziff's leadership, the Model Alliance championed the Child Model Act in New York State, which reclassified models under 18 as child performers and extended them basic labor protections, including provisions for educational requirements, maximum working hours, and trust accounts.
 New York Magazine declared her "the Norma Rae of the runway" and the AFL–CIO called her "America's next top role model."

 In 2012, Ziff became involved with Save the Children, a non-governmental organization that promotes children's rights, provides relief and helps support children in developing countries.
 At the United Nations, Ziff introduced the organization's global flagship report, "A Life Free From Hunger – Tackling Childhood Malnutrition."

 In 2012, Ziff began campaigning for better working conditions for garment workers in Bangladesh.
 In September 2013, she joined other fashion models and labor rights activists at New York Fashion Week to encourage Nautica to sign the Accord on Fire and Building Safety in Bangladesh.

+In 2019, the Model Alliance organized an open letter to Victoria's Secret, signed by more than 120 models and industry figures, urging the company to address sexual misconduct in the modeling industry and to adopt the organization's RESPECT Program.
+Ziff, as a representative of the group, pointed to allegations against photographers who had worked with Victoria's Secret's former parent company, L Brands and Jeffrey Epstein.

+Ziff was also among a coalition of advocates who campaigned for New York State’s Adult Survivors Act, enacted in 2022, which opened a one-year window for survivors of sexual assault to file civil suits otherwise barred by the statute of limitations.

+In 2022, Ziff and the Model Alliance introduced the Fashion Workers Act in New York with state legislators and fashion-industry supporters, including Karen Elson and Teddy Quinlivan.
+The bill was signed into law by Governor Kathy Hochul on December 21, 2024.
+The New York State Department of Labor states that the law establishes responsibilities and requirements for model management companies, model management groups and clients, including workplace protections for models.

-In April 2023, Ziff sued Weinstein, Miramax, Disney and others alleging that she was raped by Fabrizio Lombardo who tricked her while she was working as a model for his company in 2001.
+In April 2023, Ziff filed a lawsuit against Harvey Weinstein, Miramax, Disney and others, alleging that former Miramax executive Fabrizio Lombardo raped her in 2001 while she was working as a model for his company.

+In 2024, Ziff led the Model Alliance’s campaign for the Fashion Workers Act in New York State, which went into effect in 2025.
+It established new responsibilities and requirements for model management companies, model management groups, and clients.
+It also established new workplace protections for models.